Reducing Greenhouse Gas Emissions

 Where to Start

-First, ensure that there is a good understanding among your team about greenhouse gas emissions and what it means to be carbon neutral.
+First, ensure that there is a good understanding among your team about greenhouse gas emissions and what it means to be carbon neutral and net zero.
 United Methodist Creation Justice Ministries had a cafe (video) on The Science and Solutions of Climate Change where Bill Middlecamp explains about greenhouse gases in an easy-to-understand way and shares what a path to emissions reduction and a just transition can look like.
+They also have a Net Zero study guide on the General Conference legislation.
 To keep climate justice at the forefront of preaching and teaching ministries, check our page of worship resources.

 A good place to begin this work is to carry out a carbon audit as individuals and as a church.
 There are lots of different tools available to help you analyze your footprint.
 Some examples are listed below.